-Why do I create paintings about polution? it is my way of bringing it to the attention of others.
+Why do I create paintings about pollution? it is my way of bringing it to the attention of others.

 We have been polluting our environment for 250 years or so since the start of the Industrial Revolution.